The International Day of Co-operatives 2020 (#CoopsDay) is coming up on July 4 and this year’s theme is “Co-ops for Climate Action”.

 Co-operative grocery stores are well-known for more sustainable retailing practices such as bulk departments, which dramatically reduce packaging waste, and composting.
 And more recently, they have been investing in reducing energy use and investing in alternative energy sources, such as roof-top solar panels.
 Food co-ops are also models for more sustainable jobs and employee participation.
 NFCA member co-ops employ more than 2,340 people across New England and New York State, with more than and 60% of these employees employed full time (compared to 43% in supermarkets).
 In addition, 65% of food co-op employees are also co-op members, sharing in the ownership of their local grocery store.

-Celebrated internationally on the first Saturday in July, Co-ops Day in the United States coincides with Independence Day, offering a unique opportunity to focus on the democratic values of the co-operative business model.
+Celebrated internationally on the first Saturday in July, Co-ops Day in the United States coincides with Independence Day this year, offering a unique opportunity to focus on the democratic values of the co-operative business model.
 Based on the principle of one member one vote, co-ops reflect American ideals of democracy, self-help, self-responsibility, and social responsibility.
 And because co-operatives are focused on meeting member needs rather than maximizing profit, they are focused on goals identified by their members, including social, economic and environmental sustainability.